Optimal Communication Rates and Combinatorial Properties for Common Randomness Generation: Main Results

+\end{corollary} In Corollary \ref{cor.simplegraph}, the case of disconnected graphs follows from Corollary \ref{cor.upper}, and that of connected graphs follows from the lower bound of $t(G)$ in Corollary \ref{cor.lower} and an explicit achievability strategy in Appendix \ref{sec.example}.
+Therefore, both Corollaries \ref{cor.upper} and \ref{cor.simplegraph} show that hypergraph connectivity plays a central role in achieving a small communication rate $t(G)$, and one may wonder whether the lower bound of Corollary \ref{cor.lower} is achievable whenever the hypergraph is connected. }However, this does not generalize to any $k$-uniform hypergraphs with $k\ge 3$ under the usual notion of path connectivity for graphs, and a number of path-connected hypergraphs are too sparse to achieve a small communication rate.
+It also becomes challenging to propose an achievability scheme even if $k=3$.
+The following theorem shows that under the correct definitions of connectivity, the optimal rate of communication is attainable.

-Based on Theorem \ref{thm.main.lower}, a natural question is to propose a communication strategy to match the lower bound.
-This task is not hard when the $k$-uniform graph $G$ is complete (i.e., each subset of $k$ users shares a common coin), while for a given hypergraph $G$, it becomes highly non-trivial to determine whether the $\frac{n-k}{n-1}$ communication rate is achievable and how to achieve it assuming the previous answer is affirmative.
-When $k=2$, it is not hard to show that the answer is affirmative iff the graph $G$ is connected, and there is a simple achievability scheme (see Section \ref{subsec.k=2_general}).
-For general $k$, the following theorem presents a non-trivial generalization of the previous scheme to topologically connected $k$-uniform hypergraphs. \begin{theorem} Let $G=(V,E)$ be a $k$-uniform hypergraph, with $1\le k\le n$.
-If $G$ is topologically connected (cf. Definition \ref{def.connectivity}), then there exists a communication strategy (cf. Definition \ref{def.strategy}) under the simultaneous message passing protocol such that for some $m\in \mathbb{N}$, each vertex can output the same random vector $X\sim \mathsf{Unif}(\{0,1\}^m)$ while the message $M$ written on the blackboard satisfies
+\begin{theorem} Let $G=(V,E)$ be a $k$-uniform hypergraph, with $1\le k\le n$.
+If $G$ is a path-connected cycle-free cluster (cf. Definition \ref{def.cluster}) of topologically connected components (cf. Definition \ref{def.connectivity}), then there exists an explicit communication strategy under the simultaneous message passing protocol such that for some $m\in \mathbb{N}$, each vertex can output the same random vector $X\sim \mathsf{Unif}(\{0,1\}^m)$ while the message $M$ written on the blackboard satisfies

 \end{theorem}